raymond-u/lungo/src/lungo_cli/plugins/filebrowser/README.md

 # plugins:
 # ========

-#   # Settings for the File Browser module
+#   # Settings for the File Browser plugin
 #   filebrowser:

-#     # Enable or disable the module
+#     # Enable or disable the plugin
 #     # Type: boolean
 #     # Default: true
 #     # Required: no